The winery Kruger-Rumpf

 Marian

-Marian was still a young man when he first came to our vineyards in Münster-Sarmsheim.
-Helmut Kohl was at the beginning of his political career, Poland was still a People's Republic, and in Chernobyl there was a nuclear disaster – it was 1986.
+When Marian visited one of our vineyards for the first time, in Münster-Sarmsheim, he was still a young man.
+Helmut Kohl was just starting his political career, Poland was still a People’s Republic, and Chernobyl was experiencing a nuclear disaster – the year was 1986.

-In a few years, Georg, Philipp and John's children will take part in their first harvest - and we hope and assume that Marian will teach the next generation how to pick grapes too.
+In a couple of years, Georg, Philipp, Johannes and Lisa-Maria’s children will probably be harvesting their first grapes, too – and we expect Marian will be there to teach the next generation about the grape harvest.